 Morning – Hike to Slap Kosjak

 You can leave your car in Kobarid as the trail starts from the centre of town, first ascending along the Stations of the Cross path to the Italian Charnel House and Church of St Anthony and then leading into the forest.
-The Charnel House contains the remains of over 7,000 Italian soldiers who died in the Battles of Isonzo during WWI.
+The Charnel House contains the remains of over 7,000 Italian soldiers who died in the Battles of Isonzo during World War One.
 It was foggy on the morning of our hike which gave the whole area an even more sombre and otherworldly feel.

-From the Charnel House, the path takes you (mostly) through forest to Tonovcov Grad, an archaeological site located on top of a hill above the Soča river.
+From the Charnel House, the path takes you (mostly) through the forest to Tonovcov Grad, an archaeological site located on top of a hill above the Soča river.
 Archaeologists found here items from the Stone Age, Iron Age, Roman period and Medieval times.
 The structures that can still be seen today date back to the 4th to 7th centuries and include dwellings, churches and a water reservoir.
 The views from here towards Kobarid and the Soča Valley are beautiful too.

 Cross the river and turn left and up the forest road until you reach a stone bridge that takes you over the lower parts of the waterfall.
 Cross the bridge and continue along the trail keeping right until you reach the upper parts of the waterfall.
 The waterfall flows into a cavern from above – an absolutely stunning sight.

 From the waterfall, you have to backtrack all the way to the suspension bridge.
-If you’re up for a swim in the cooling waters of the Soča river there is a small beach just before you reach the bridge (and a small path leads down to it).
+If you’re up for a swim in the cooling waters of the Soča River there is a small beach just before you reach the bridge (and a small path leads down to it).
 Otherwise, continue on this side of the river (without crossing the suspension bridge again).

 The trail continues along the forest road (which turns to gravel shortly after the bridge), and you can enjoy stunning views along the Soča Valley.
 As you’re returning to Kobarid, the trail takes you across the Soča river once again, via Napoleon’s bridge.